High Risk Life Insurance - Life Insurance with Pre-Existing Medical Conditions

 Flat Extra Fee’s – An additional amount added to the premium per $1,000.00 of face value.

-Since Good Life Protection frequently blogs about law enforcement and life insurance, let’s use law enforcement for our example.
+Since Good Life Protection frequently blogs about dangerous occupations and life insurance, let’s use police officers and firefighters for our example.
 Let’s say you are a police officer in Chicago.
 That alone is most likely no issue with the life insurance carrier.
 This would not place in you a high-risk class or cause a “flat extra” fee.
 But, let’s say you are also a member of the narcotics team and bust down drug dealer’s door serving felony warrants.
 This would be a completely different story.

 The life insurance carrier would not rate you into a different high-risk class.
 What they would do, is most likely assess the flat extra fee onto your life insurance policy and monthly premium.